 As most successful CHP systems, this equipment is supported by two boilers which also generate steam at 100 psig.
 As in most CHP projects, these boilers were previously responsible for the whole steam and hot water generation, and now their utilization is being reduced by the CHP thermal production.
 In any case, a complementary thermal redundancy is strongly recommended to respond to quick changes in demand and to shave peak load, as CHP generators perform better on a base load regime.

-The UGI EE&C rebate
+The UGI EE&C Rebate

 This system generates 14.8 GWh and 74,000 MMBTU of electric and thermal energy annually, which generates savings over $1.2 million.
 The total investment for this project was close to $3.5 million, which was supported with a $500,000 incentive from the customer’s electric utility company.
 The additional operational cost, which includes fuel and maintenance, is estimated at $160,000.
 Overall, the project has a simple payback of 5.08 years.
 With a UGI CHP rebate, the simple payback is reduced to 4.66, and the ROI is increased from 19.7% to 21.5%.